henspace/text2lesson-docs/docs/formatting/using-wikimedia-commons.md

 1. Copy all the text from the **Embed this file** field to the clipboard.
 The **HTML** option should be selected.
 1. Paste the text into your lesson file.
-1. _Text2Lesson_ will automatically extract the image and attribution details; you don't need to do anything.
+1. _RapidQandA_ will automatically extract the image and attribution details; you don't need to do anything.
 1. An example is shown below: